magicsandbox-ai/magicsandbox/apps/Dev/README.md

 ### dependencies (object)

-Version ranges to use for the packages you import. magicsandbox.Develop supports import statements that use [semver ranges](https://github.com/npm/node-semver#versions):
+Version ranges to use for the packages you import. magicsandbox.Dev supports import statements that use [semver ranges](https://github.com/npm/node-semver#versions):

 ```javascript
 import React from "react@^18";